Hylog: A Hybrid Approach to Logging Text Production in Non-alphabetic Scripts: System validation

 We compared these results with those computed using only Inputlog 9.5 for alphabetical languages, which is still unaware of Chinese-level structure or IME events.
 Larger discrepancies indicate larger potential errors when relying on an alphabet-only keylogger and, correspondingly, greater added value of our hybrid approach.
 Given the small sample (two participants), results are only illustrative.

 The participants were two experienced translators, here pseudonymized as \textit{John} and \textit{Jane}\footnote{Gender was not a variable in the study, so names are random and do not necessarily match the participants' genders.}.
-Both provided verbal informed consent prior to participation.
-John, a postdoctoral researcher and interpreting instructor, was a Chinese L1 (``native'') speaker.
+Both provided verbal informed consent prior to participation. \begin{revv} Approval from an ethics committee was not deemed necessary, as the study involved a non-invasive task, collected no sensitive personal data, and posed no foreseeable risk to the participants. \end{revv} John, a postdoctoral researcher and interpreting instructor, was a Chinese L1 (``native'') speaker.
 Jane, a PhD student, was a Chinese L2 speaker (L1 Italian).
 We deliberately selected two markedly different profiles to introduce variation and test the robustness of our approach across differing degrees of task experience and input fluency.
 They were tasked with translating a one-page heating-pad instruction leaflet from English into Chinese and we logged their activity during the entire session with both Inputlog and Hylog.

 They used Microsoft Word to produce the Chinese translation and Google Chrome to consult online sources and dictionaries—this reflects typical translator workflows.
 We installed our Hylog plug-ins for Word and Chrome and also recorded screens with Open Broadcaster Software to enable later visual cross-checking.
 Both sessions were conducted on Windows 10 Enterprise LTSC (x64) systems.
 John's computer ran version 22H2 (build 19045.5608) on an Intel Core i7-8700 @ 3.20 GHz with 16 GB RAM, and Jane's ran version 1809 (build 17763.7136) on an AMD Ryzen 3 PRO 3200GE @ 3.30 GHz with 8 GB RAM.
 For logistical reasons, we used Microsoft Pinyin IME even though Sogou Pinyin accounts for most Chinese input ($\approx$80 per cent).
 Microsoft's IME remains common in institutional setups because it comes bundled with Windows, as on all department computers.
 John's system used version 10.0.19041 branch, and Jane's the legacy 10.0.17763 branch.
 We validated the coherence checker, solution finder, and text reconstruction accuracy during the hybridization process (operated by the text log manager) by visually comparing their outputs with a small portion of video-verified data.